Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

 \subsection{Setup and Results: Utilization of Network Neurons}

-In this section we examine how ED expands the network's utilization of neurons through the ability of re-wiring or having multiple paths for a certain task.
+In this section we examine how Excitation Dropout expands the network's utilization of neurons through the learnt alternative paths for a certain task.

 \cite{mittal2018recovering} introduced scoring functions to rank the filters in specific network layers including the \textit{average percentage of zero activations}, a metric to count how many neurons have zero activations, and the \textit{entropy of activations}, a metric to measure how much information is contained in the neurons of a layer.
-We analogously compute the \textit{entropy of $p_{EB}$} which is higher when the probability distribution is spread out over more neurons in a layer.
-We also compute the \textit{peak $p_{EB}$} which is expected to be lower on a more spread distribution.
-Moreover, Ma \etal \cite{ma2017less} introduced \textit{conservative filters}: filters whose parameters do not change significantly during training.
+We analogously compute the \textit{Neurons ON}, which is the average number of non-zero activations, and the \textit{entropy of $p_{EB}$} which is higher when the probability distribution is spread out over more neurons in a layer.
+We also compute the \textit{peak $p_{EB}$}, which is expected to be lower on a more spread distribution.
+Moreover, \cite{ma2017less} introduced \textit{conservative filters}: filters whose parameters do not change significantly during training.
 Conservative filters reduce the effective number of parameters in a CNN and may limit the CNN’s modeling capacity for the target task.
-A conservative filter is a filter $k$ in layer $n$ whose weights have changed by $\Delta_{n}^k=\|\hat{w}_n^k-{w}_n^k\|$, where $\Delta_{n}^k$ is less than a threshold $\Delta$.
+A conservative filter is a filter $k$ in layer $n$ whose weights have changed by $\Delta_{n}^k=\|\hat{w}_n^k-{w}_n^k\|$, where $\Delta_{n}^k$ is less than a threshold $\Delta$ (empirically set).